By Rebecca Sands, Content & Project Manager at Autonomy & the Urban Mobility Company

 Ultimately, when asked to give advice to other mobility companies working towards highly competitive RFPs, the winning operator’s responses were concise but powerful.
 The final word?
 Walk the talk, work in total transparency with communities, and address top concerns with a tailored, highly localised proposal that shows cities you are a partner with which they can trust and work with in the long-run.

 Curious to know how you can learn from other businesses, build new client relationships, and speak to decisionmakers in order to win your own share of competitive tenders?
-Don’t miss out on Autonomy Digital, November 4 – 5, 2020!
+Find out more about exhibiting at Autonomy Digital 2.0, May 19 – 20, 2021!